AeroSports

 Centralized web platform for managing games, players, analytics, smart devices, and documentation with authentication and role-based access control.

-Next.js full admin platform
+Next.js admin platform

-JWT auth + role-based access
+JWT + role-based access

-Game + player + config control
+Game + player + config management

-Smart device automation
+Smart device operations

 Analytics dashboards